 Work that involves driving for extended hours alone, going door-to-door and making house calls are examples of off-premise loan workers.
 You may be employed by a large corporation or company but the majority of the work you do is not in an office, warehouse or lab on their premises.
 This type of loan worker can range from a long-haul trucker, taxi or limousine driver, bus or other public transit driver, telephone and cable technicians, parking meter attendants, at-home workers, police officers, food delivery people, parole officers, couriers/messengers, healthcare workers, social workers, real estate agents, nannies and caregivers, postal workers, agricultural workers and oil and gas service personnel.

-Does your job fit any of these four categories?
-If so, you are considered a lone worker.
+Do you have any workers that job fits any of these four categories?
+If so, you have a lone worker working for you!